The Fox Point Hurricane Barrier/A Second Life for the Hurricane Barrier

 The hurricane barrier stone berms served as a foundation for the relocated highway I-195.
 This dual use of the land, coupled with moving the highway I-195, freed up 45 acres of land for urban space.
 Access to the water was expanded – the public may now pass along three streets and a river walk.

 Location.
 41° 49.011′ N, 71° 24.074′ W. Marker is in Providence, Rhode Island, in Providence County.
 Marker is on Gano Street.
+Marker is located In the India Point Park before you get to the Hot Club.
 Touch for map.
-Marker is located In the India Point Park before you get to the Hot Club.
 Marker is in this post office area: Providence RI 02903, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Colonial Wharf at South Water Street: 1910-1942 /Fox Point and the Night Boat Era 1822-1932 (here, next to this marker); Fox Point Cape Verdean Community (approx. ľ mile away); Fox Point: The 19th Century Port of Providence/Shipping Expands Around the Point (approx. 0.3 miles away); Welcome to India Point Park (approx. 0.4 miles away); Providence (Water Street) (approx. 0.4 miles away); John Brown House (approx. 0.4 miles away); HMS Gaspee (approx. half a mile away); Rhode Island Irish Famine Memorial (approx. 0.6 miles away).
+Colonial Wharf at South Water Street: 1910-1942 /Fox Point and the Night Boat Era 1822-1932 (here, next to this marker); Providence River Park (within shouting distance of this marker); Providence River Bridge (about 400 feet away, measured in a direct line); Fox Point Cape Verdean Community (approx. ¼ mile away); Fox Point: The 19th Century Port of Providence / Shipping Expands Around the Point (approx. 0.3 miles away); Welcome to India Point Park (approx. 0.4 miles away); Providence (approx. 0.4 miles away); Rise of the Gangways (1704-1844) / Fall of the Gangways (1844-1983) (approx. 0.4 miles away).
 Touch for a list and map of all markers in Providence.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 4, 2014, by Sandra Hughes of Killen, Usa.
-This page has been viewed 349 times since then.
-Photos: 1, 2, 3, 4. submitted on August 4, 2014, by Sandra Hughes of Killen, Usa. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on August 4, 2014, by Sandra Hughes Tidwell of Killen, Alabama, USA.
+This page has been viewed 383 times since then and 10 times this year.
+Photos: 1, 2, 3, 4. submitted on August 4, 2014, by Sandra Hughes Tidwell of Killen, Alabama, USA. • Bill Pfingsten was the editor who published this page.